18F/18f.gsa.gov/_posts/2016-06-30-6-ways-a-writing-lab-will-help-your-organization.md

 By and large, the biggest benefit a writing lab can offer your organization is increased content quality.
-By providing *exactly* the type of content help a piece or project needs most, lab editors make sure that no detail goes unattended to.
+By providing *exactly* the type of content help a piece or project needs most, Lab editors make sure that no detail goes unattended to.
 And by taking on timeboxed, ad-hoc projects, lab editors are able to give attention to projects that might not have received it otherwise.